shivani-panicker/SQL/README.md

-# SQL-
-All SQL Practise

-SQL Database Operations:
+SQL Practice
-These practices cover basic data manipulation (INSERT, DELETE, UPDATE), data retrieval (JOIN, subqueries), and advanced SQL techniques such as window functions for analyzing and summarizing data.
-This project helps in mastering key SQL concepts essential for working with relational databases.
+This repository contains a series of SQL exercises that cover key database operations.
+These practices focus on basic data manipulation (INSERT, DELETE, UPDATE), data retrieval (JOIN, subqueries), and advanced techniques like window functions to analyze and summarize data.
+This project is designed to help you master essential SQL concepts required for working with relational databases.

-MAIN POINTS
-Cte ( common table expression is usually used for queries containing recursive data )
-extra: saves time avoids repetative coding.
--  CTE VS JOINS : a regular JOIN would not handle recursion well.
-It would only show a single level of relationships.
-A CTE allows you to easily handle recursion and find employees at all levels in the hierarchy.
- - WHICH TO USE WHEN
+Advanced Concepts:
+1. Common Table Expressions (CTEs)
+A Common Table Expression (CTE) is typically used for queries that involve recursive data.
+It helps in simplifying complex queries and improves readability by avoiding repetitive code.

+CTE vs Joins:
+Regular JOINs work well for non-recursive relationships but can struggle with hierarchical or recursive data (e.g., retrieving employees at all levels in a company hierarchy).
+CTEs are more suited for handling recursion efficiently.

+When to Use CTEs:

- - Simple Joins: If you're just retrieving data from one or two levels of relationships (e.g., an employee and their direct manager), a simple join works perfectly fine.
+Simple Joins: When querying one or two levels of relationships (e.g., fetching an employee and their direct manager), a simple JOIN is sufficient.
-   - CTE: Use CTE when you have a recursive relationship or you need to simplify complex queries.
-For example, if you need to find all employees under a manager, including all their subordinates at different levels, a CTE is much easier to manage.
+CTEs: Use CTEs for recursive relationships or to simplify complex queries, such as retrieving all employees under a manager, including subordinates at multiple levels.

-Temp Tables (Store results in temporaty tables)
-extra: can carry out specific quereies eg aggregate functions on the tamp tables which saves time avoids repetative coding.

-Stored Procedure( When you need to run a set of SQL commands repeatedly, and you want to organize logic like checking conditions (if something is true, do this; if not, do that), or handle errors and transactions (to ensure everything happens correctly).)
-- Example: You want to update the stock of a product, but only if it exists.
-If it doesn’t, you show an error message.
-A stored procedure can take care of that logic for you.
--- This will:
+2. Temporary Tables
+Temporary tables allow you to store results temporarily and perform further operations on them.
+This is especially useful when you need to perform specific queries or aggregate functions on intermediate results, saving time and avoiding repetitive coding.

+Benefits:
+Store intermediate results for further querying.
+Perform complex operations on these results (e.g., aggregates, filters).
+3. Stored Procedures
+Stored procedures are used to group SQL commands into a single, reusable unit of work.
+They are useful for automating repetitive tasks, handling conditions (e.g., IF statements), and managing transactions (e.g., error handling and ensuring data integrity).

+Example:
+A stored procedure can be used to update the stock of a product:

---- Check if product 101 exists.
+Check if product 101 exists.
---- If it does, it will add 10 to its stock.
+If it does, add 10 to its stock.
---- If it doesn’t exist, it will print "Product not found".
+If not, display an error message: "Product not found."
---- Why is This Helpful?
---- You don’t have to write the UPDATE logic each time.
---- You can use this procedure in many places in your application without repeating the same code.
+Why Use Stored Procedures:

+Avoid writing repetitive logic.
+Easily reuse the same logic across multiple parts of your application.
---- It keeps your SQL logic organized and easy to manage.
+Keep your SQL code organized, manageable, and maintainable.